minaburo/archi/lpwan-architecture.md

 [SCHC](#rfc8724) specifies an extreme compression capability based on a state that must match on the compressor and decompressor side.
-This state if formed of a set of Compression/Decompression (C/D) rules.
+This state comprises a set of Compression/Decompression (C/D) rules.

 The SCHC Parser analyzes incoming packets and creates a list of fields that it matches against the compression rules.